microsoft/sqltoolsservice/docs/guide/building_sqltoolsservice.md

 ## Run Tests

 The SQL Tools Service has several different types of tests such as unit tests, "connected" tests, integration tests, perf tests and stress tests.
-Additionally, there is also test configuration scripts to collect code coverage results.

 ### Running Unit Tests